UBC-MDS/introduction-machine-learning/slides/module1_30.md

 type: slides
 ---

-# Let's Touch Base on What we Learned
+# What Did we Learn and What to Expect in Assignment 1

 Notes: Script here
 <html>